Kapitayan: Kapitayan and Islam

-Kapitayan's religious values were adopted by the Walisongo in spreading Islam in Java.
+Kapitayan's religious values were adopted by the Walisongo ('Nine Saints) in spreading Islam in Java.
 The concept of tawhid in Kapitayan (Tan keno kinaya ngapa; "can't be seen, can't be thought, can't be imagined, He is beyond everything") is similar to the concept of tawhid in Islam (ليس كمثله شىء; "There is nothing like unto Him"; Qur'an Surah Ash-Syura chapter 42 verse 11).
 Walisongo also used the term sembahyang (worshipping Sanghyang Taya) in introducing the Islamic term shalat (daily prayers).

 In terms of places for worship or praying in Kapitayan, the term sanggar represents a four-square building with an empty hole on its wall as the symbol of Sang Hyang Taya, rather than arca or statues as in Hinduism or Buddhism.
 This term was used by the Walisongo (as langgar) to represent the term of masjid (mosque) in Islam.

 In Kapitayan, Upawasa (Puasa or Poso) (Note: Incidentally, the ritual of fasting in Hinduism is also called Upawasa or Upavasa.) is a ritual of not eating from morning until night; Walisongo used the term to represent siyam (fasting) in Islam.
 The term Poso Dino Pitu in Kapitayan, meaning "fasting on the day of the second and the fifth day", is very similar to the Islam form of fasting on Mondays and Thursdays.
 The tradition of tumpengan of Kapitayan was also kept by the Walisongo under the Islamic perspective of sadaqah (charity).
 This is the meaning of the terminology that Gus Dur (Indonesian fourth president) mentioned as "mempribumikan Islam" (Indigenize Islam).